 - the misuse of misappropriation of property, possessions or benefits.

-Modern slavery is when someone is forced to work with little or no pay, or threatened with violence if they do not work.
+Modern slavery is defined as when someone is forced to work with little or no pay, or threatened with violence if they do not work.
 It includes:

 - human trafficking

 - forced labour and domestic servitude

 - traffickers and slave masters using whatever means they have at their disposal to coerce

 - deceive and force individuals into a life of abuse

 - servitude and inhumane treatment.

 Discrimnatory abuse includes harassment and being treated badly because of:

 - gender reassignment